These early archaeological campaigns led to new catalogs of inscriptions that built upon

 Euting (

 1871, 1883) produced basic lists of inscriptions, the latter with lithographs for nearly every stela.
-After a successful military/scholarly campaign in the Levant (
+After his military/scholarly campaign in the Levant (

-AIBL to publish the first tome of the
+AIBL to publish the first tome in the first part of the

 Corpus Inscripitionum Semiticarum, pars prima: Inscriptiones phoenicias continens (